09770568012/auto_view_model/README.md

 Experimental gem to encapsulate existing partials via sidecar Ruby files.

+This gem doesn't replace partials, but instead builds on top of them:

+* Logic is encapsulated in a co-located Ruby file, not spread across helpers and external view model objects.
+* Partial arguments can be required.
+* Partial arguments can have default values, so no more `<%= my_value = "default" if !local_assigns.has_key?(:my_value) %>`

 ## Installation

 1. Add `auto_view_model` to your Rails application's `Gemfile`.